 This program provides comprehensive parenting services to prenatal mothers and parents with children under the age of three.
 Early Head Start is funded for 144 children in Adams, Clay, Franklin, Hall, Nuckolls, and Webster counties.
 Weekly home visits provide families the opportunity for services such as: Education, Health, Mental Health, Dental, Nutrition, Transportation, Parenting Classes, Family Services and Parent Involvement.
 Socializations provide additional time for families to gather for added support.
 Early Head Start also assits child care providers with obtaining licensing and accreditation.

 Early Childhood Learning Centers

 Early Childhood Learning Centers have been developed with the following school districts: Head Start C&FDP Inc., and Private preschools.
-For the current year the school districts are: Franklin, Sandy Creek, Silver Lake, and Red Cloud Public Schools.
+For the current year the school districts are: Franklin, Sandy Creek, Lawrence, Silver Lake, and Red Cloud Public Schools.

 Title One Migrant Education

 The Title One Migrant Education Program provides supplemental education and supportive services to more than one million eligible children nationally.
 These services help children of migrant workers overcome the disadvantages they face, including disruption to their education.